Forget ER, forget Grey’s Anatomy. If you enjoy learning from tachycardia-inducing trauma management, this is the video for you.

 Why was the video made?

 One in 20 major traumas in Ireland is paediatric, with road trauma being the most common single mechanism of injury leading to death in children (NOCA, 2019).
-As Nuala Quinn says, the key to gold-standard management begins the moment the trauma happens.
+As Nuala Quinn says, the key to gold-standard management begins when the trauma happens.
 First screened at a paediatric major trauma training day in January 2020, this video is one of many initiatives emerging in interprofessional education in paediatric trauma management in Ireland.

 Who is the video for?